-- 1. The red transmission dipstick is located near the back of the engine.
-Flip the handle up and then pull out the dipstick and wipe it with a clean rag or paper towel. - 2.
+- 1. Flip the handle up and then pull out the dipstick and wipe it with a clean rag or paper towel. - 2.
 Push it back in all the way, wait three seconds and then pull it back out again.

 - 3. Check both sides of the dipstick, and read the lower level.
 The fluid level must be in the COLD area, below the cross-hatched area, for a cold check or in the HOT area or cross-hatched area for a hot check. - 4.
 If the fluid level is in the acceptable range, push the dipstick back in all the way; then flip the handle down to lock the dipstick in place.